Commercial and Corporations Practice Note (C&C-1)

 (a) whether the matter can be resolved at that hearing and, if so, on what terms;

-(b) what steps, if any, are necessary before the matter can be resolved (eg. access to the books and records of the company, a valuation required etc);
+(b) what steps, if any, are necessary before the matter can be resolved (eg. access to the books of the company, a valuation required etc);

 (c) what information, if any, is required before the dispute can be resolved, and why.